tyronboyd/address-book-rest-api/README.md

 This application is Build using Java 8 with Maven, Spring Boot with MongoDB.

+## How it works.

+This application has the ability to add multiple address books into mongo db addressBook table. and Contacts into an Address Book.
+You can add Contacts into a particular Address Book by passing the Address Book name as a parameter.
+In a real-world web application, we could use the UI to pass the ID instead of the Address Book name!

+The application also allows the user to add contacts into a Contacts table Within the AddressBook database.
+JUnit tests have been written for the Contacts, I ran out of time and was unable to cover everything! :).

 Dependencies: MongoDB, Maven, Java 8

 ## Install MAC